sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/Before the HOL - Innovate and modernize apps with Data and AI.md

     ![The overview page shows the Coordinator name value after deployment is complete.](media/azure-create-postgres-3.png 'Coordinator name')

-9. Select **Networking** in the left-hand menu underneath Security.
+9. Select **Networking** in the left-hand menu underneath Settings.
 In the Firewall rules blade, select **Yes** to *allow Azure services and resources to access this server group*, then select the **+ Add 0.0.0.0 - 255.255.255.255** link to create a new firewall rule to allow all connections (from your machine and Azure services).

    ![The Firewall rules blade is displayed.](media/azure-create-postgres-6.png 'Firewall rules')